run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/mobile-and-field-service/apps/4biz-app-ios.md

 6. After the connection is added, the list of created connections will appear.
 To change a connection, just select and hold the connection and make the change;

-7. Log with the user and password used in the CITSmart web;
+7. Log with the user and password used in the 4biz web;

 8. After connecting, it will appear the screen with the menu of available features.